polyverse/katacoda-scenarios/polyversepolyscripted-wordpress/attack-wordpress.md

 You may modify the file any way you wish.

-Once it is injection to your satisfaction, let's copy the file into the wordpress container, simulating an injection..
+Once the attack is built up to your satisfaction, let's copy the file into the wordpress container, simulating an injection..

 `docker cp hack.php wp-cont:/var/www/html/`{{execute}}